opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Using-Quick-Search.md

 The **Quick Search** function displays a dialog to search for and edit schedules and/or jobs.
-The dialog contains a list of schedules and the schedule\'s corresponding jobs that can both be viewed and/or edited in the **Schedule Master** or **Job Master** screen.
+The dialog contains a list of schedules and the schedule's corresponding jobs that can both be viewed and/or edited in the **Schedule Master** or **Job Master** screen.

 ## Searching Schedule/Job Details